firebase/functions-samples/bigquery-import/README.md

 # Import Data to Big Query

-This template shows how to keep the number of child nodes in a Firebase database below a given number.
-This can be used to limit the number of lines of a chat history or logs.
+This template shows how to copy data from the Realtime Database (such as logs being written there) to Google Cloud's BigQuery.

-## Cloud Function Code
+## Function Code

-See file [index.js](index.js) for the code.
+See file [index.js](functions/index.js) for the code.

-The dependencies are listed in [package.json](package.json).
+The dependencies are listed in [functions/package.json](package.json).

 ## Sample Database Structure